 In a previous newsletter, we have discussed the results of the PEXIVAS trial, investigating the place of plasma exchange in the treatment of patients with severe AAV.
 In the final publication (Walsh et al (2020) NEJM), it is concluded that the use of plasma exchange did not reduce the incidence of death or ESKD, with similar results in subgroup analyses and in analyses of secondary outcomes.
 It will be interesting to see to which level this will result in a change in clinical practice, since many clinicians still feel more confident to use plasma exchange under specific circumstances.

 Even with the identification of PLA2R, THSD7A, and NELL-1 as autoantigens in membranous nephropathy, not all cases can be explained.
-It is now shown that also antibodies directed against Semaphorin 3B can occur (Sethi et al (2020) Kidney Int).
-Semaphorin 3B was identified by mass spectrometry, and was localized to granular deposits along the glomerular basement membrane in association with IgG.
+It is now shown that also antibodies directed against Semaphorin 3B (Sethi et al (2020) Kidney Int) and against Protocadherin-7 can occur (Sethi et al 2020 ASN renal week).
+Both new antigens was identified by mass spectrometry, and was localized to granular deposits along the glomerular basement membrane in association with IgG.
 Eight of the 11 cases of Semaphorin 3B-associated membranous nephropathy were pediatric cases, thereby identifying a distinct disease type.

 The same MS approach has been used to characterize the complement deposits in patients with primary and secondary MN (Ravindran et al (2020) KI Reports).
 In both types of MN, a wide variety of complement components could be identified, including regulatory proteins.
 This suggests local complement activation and might provide a rationale for complement directed therapies.